mattriley/agile-avatars/README.md

 Utility functions where there's no suitable built-in JavaScript alternative.

-- [x] Not simply chosen due to hype or popularity
+- [x] Decision is not driven by hype or popularity
 - [x] No suitable built-in JavaScript alternative exists\
       Many lodash utility functions do have suitable built-in JavaScript alternatives. lodash is only used where this is not the case.
 - [x] Not trivial to implement with vanilla JavaScript\